Nicu Ceaușescu: Life during communism

-According to Ion Mihai Pacepa, Ceaușescu wanted Nicu to become his Foreign Minister and for that, he instructed two high-ranked Party members, Ștefan Andrei and Cornel Pacoste (whom he considered brilliant communist intellectuals) to take care of Nicu's education; Pacepa further claimed that, unlike his older siblings, he disliked school and was allegedly derided by them for never being seen reading a book.
+According to Ion Mihai Pacepa (who defected to the United States in 1978), Ceaușescu wanted Nicu to become his Foreign Minister and for that, he instructed two high-ranked Party members, Ștefan Andrei and Cornel Pacoste (whom he considered brilliant communist intellectuals) to take care of Nicu's education; Pacepa further claimed that, unlike his older siblings, he disliked school and was allegedly derided by them for never being seen reading a book.

 He graduated from Liceul no. 24 (now named Jean Monnet High School) and then studied physics at the University of Bucharest.
 He was involved in Uniunea Tineretului Comunist while a student, becoming its First Secretary and then Minister of Youth Issues, being elected to the Central Committee of the Romanian Communist Party in 1982.

 As an apprentice in politics, he was mentored by Ștefan Andrei, Ion Traian Ștefănescu and Cornel Pacoste.
 Toward the end of the 1980s, he was made a member of the Executive Committee of the Romanian Communist Party and in 1987 the leader for Sibiu County, being prepared by his parents to be his father's successor.

-Post-communist life and legacy
+Post-communist life and death

 Since high school, Nicu was reputed to be a heavy drinker.
-Ion Mihai Pacepa, who defected to the United States in 1978, alleged that Nicu scandalized Bucharest with his rapes and car accidents.
-He claimed that his father heard about Nicu's drinking problem, but his solution was the one given to every problem in Romania: work harder.
+Pacepa alleged that Nicu scandalized Bucharest with his rapes and car accidents.
+He claimed that his father heard about Nicu's drinking problem, but his solution was to work harder.
 He also allegedly lost large sums of money gambling around the world.
 Latif Yahia — former body double of Uday Hussein, son of Iraqi President Saddam Hussein — claimed that Nicu was good friends with Uday, and the two would visit each other in Switzerland and Monaco.